 Total 9

-Sam Fox Electives (12 units)
+Sam Fox Electives (12 credits)

 Any courses in ART, DESIGN, FASHION, ARCH, LANDARCH or URBDES12

-Open Electives (66 units)
+Open Electives (66 credits)

 Any courses in the following Schools: Sam Fox, Arts & Sciences, Business, or Engineering*66